Coyeah/wherever/README.md

 # How to use

 ```
-wherever # 把当前文件夹作为静态资源服务器的根目录
+wherever # Make the current folder the root of the static resource server

-wherever -p 9000 # 设置端口号为 9000
+wherever -p 9000 # Set the port number to 9000

-wherever -h localhost # 设置 host 为 localhost
+wherever -h localhost # Set host to localhost

-wherever -d /usr # 设置根目录为 /usr
+wherever -d /usr # Set the root directory to /usr
 ```

-# About mock
+# Bug ?

-Use `index.wh` in the specified folder.

-The data format is `JSON`.
+If something doesn’t work, please [file an issue](https://github.com/Coyeah/wherever/issues).